 This country was ranked number one on the survey in this category and for many good reasons.
 Nearly nine out of every ten expats (87%) who participated in the survey said they feel the safety of their children has improved since relocating to New Zealand.

-Other areas that parents ranked New Zealand high on include quality of education, improved health and well-being, better environment including climate and scenery and in general a better quality of live overall.
+Other areas that parents ranked New Zealand high on include quality of education, improved health and well-being, better environment including climate and scenery and in general better quality of life overall.
 Six in ten parents say their children have become well rounded after living in New Zealand.
 When looking at all three criteria, New Zealand ranked in sixth place.